Neil Armstrong, the first human to step foot on the moon, is born in

 the Italy pavilion, Via Napoli, takes place at Epcot.
 Operated by the Patina Restaurant Group, the 300-seat Via Napoli features a menu inspired by the famous pizzerias of southern Italy.

-Disney Channel's TV movie Phineas and Ferb: Across the 2nd Dimension,
+Disney Channel's Phineas and Ferb the Movie: Across the 2nd Dimension,

-an offshoot from the channel's successful series, debuts.
-The much-anticipated animated special draws 7.6 million viewers.
+an alternate dimension where Doofenschmirtz is the ruler of the tri-state area.
+Featuring the voice cast from the series, the much-anticipated animated special draws 7.6 million viewers.

 Radio Disney celebrates 15 years on the air with a Radio Disney Birthday Jam